With the release of Optimal Trace 5.0, Compuware Corp. makes it easier for organizations to adopt a business requirements management solution.

 "It provides a way for Word and text files to be brought in quickly and in a meaningful way," McGovern said.
 "It allows organizations to think about the requirements, and it makes the overall development lifecycle tighter."

 Optimal Trace 5.0 also introduces complete and unparalleled structural flexibility for tailoring project and package/group structure to the needs of any project.
 This is facilitated by extending the capability to create custom field definitions on any level, including project, package and requirement level.

 Known for its structured requirements approach, Optimal Trace emphasizes a flexible business-driven approach for capturing, defining and managing requirements.
-It does so by capturing software requirements from the perspective of the user, using storyboards and traceable relationships
+It does so by capturing software requirements from the perspective of the user, using storyboards and traceable relationships throughout the project lifecycle.

 With release 5.0, simple requirements now can be used to capture a more flat style of requirement.
 Simple requirements comprise lists of requirement items that can be associated through refinement with more detailed structured requirements.

 "Optimal Trace 5.0 has massive flexibility to be adapted in an environment.
 It doesn't intimidate people," McGovern said.
 "Business analysts get satisfaction from it, and QA people like it because they have the basis for their test suite.
 The structured business requirements help make the bridge to testing."